 Proven through animal therapy for years, the ability to watch fish and marine animals is beneficial to both mental and physical wellbeing.
 In studies it has shown that people that watch fish in an environment have had reductions in heart rates, blood pressure and because of the somewhat hypnotic state of watching fish in natural or aquarium settings, it also has shown to improve mood, promote calmness and a creates a soothing sensation.
-This has become a daily routine for many of the residents that live at The Montera, which offers independent and assisted living as well as memory care.
+This has become a daily routine for many of the residents that live at The Montera, a La Mesa senior living community which offers independent and assisted living as well as memory care.

 During remodeling of The Montera there was a short time when they were thinking about removing its Koi pond that is central in its location of the facility.
 With the leadership of a couple of residents, they gathered signatures from many of the residents that found value in the Koi pond and The Montera gladly let the pond stay, understanding the value that it had for its residents in many ways.

 Bill Doc came to the San Diego region in 1967 on his way to Vietnam and fell in love with the area.
 He knew that he wanted to make it home and convinced his parents to move and he said it is the best move they ever made.
 Now 69, Doc moved to the Montera after a fall that landed him in the hospital for eight months.
 Although he said he did not want to move to assisted care, he realized that it was something he had to do.
 So his best friend and granddaughter helped him find a suitable place.
 The Montera was their first choice and they told him that it had a beautiful Koi pond, but he admits that he really did not know what it was.